GorlikItsMe/nextjs-shop/README.md

-# nextjs-shop
-This is school project for react app
+This is a starter template for [Learn Next.js](https://nextjs.org/learn).